If I Can Love You So

 If I Can Love You So (如果可以这样爱) is a 2019 Chinese romance television series starring Liu Shishi, Tong Dawei and Bao Jianfeng, based on Qianxun Qianxun's novel of the same name.
 The TV series will be broadcast on Hunan Satellite TV from April 9, 2019 at 20 p.m.
 The TV series follows the story of a woman in a love triangle with two men.

 Synopsis

 Bai Kao'er, a television host found out her husband Qi Shujie had died in a car accident.
 Her deceased husband was discovered with another woman named Ye Sha.
 Ye Sha's husband was a renowned pianist Geng Mochi.
 Bai Kao'er and Geng Mochi met at their respective partner's funeral and blamed each other for their husband and wife's affair.
 Yet, the hate for each other soon turns to love and they forgive each other.
-Matters become complicated when Qi Shujie's brother Qi Shuli decides to interfere with their relationship.
+Matters become complicated when Qi Shujie's brother Qi Shuli also falls in love with Bai Kao'er.